-The annual bonus program of the CEO is calculated as a percentage of the adjusted consolidated pre-tax profit of the Corporation.
+The annual bonus program of the Executive Chairman and CEO is calculated as a percentage of the adjusted consolidated pre-tax profit of the Corporation.
 The adjustment to consolidated pretax profit is a capital charge deduction.
 The capital charge deduction is obtained by multiplying the Corporation's percentage cost of borrowing by the prior year-end shareholders' equity.
-The CEO receives 3% of the adjusted consolidated pretax profit in cash or, in the discretion of the Board, in cash and grants of stock options.
-The CEO's bonus is capped at \$1.5 million.
-The COO and CFO receive a discretionary cash bonus capped at 75% and 40% of base salary respectively.
+This year the CEO receives .5% of the adjusted consolidated pretax profit in cash or, in the discretion of the Board, in cash and grants of stock options and the Executive Chairman receives 2.5%.
+The combined bonus of the Executive Chairman and CEO is capped at \$2.0 million.
+The CFO receives a discretionary cash bonus capped at \$75,000.
 In the case of the CFO it is deemed inappropriate to link the CFO's bonus to profitability.

-The cash bonus payable to business unit managers is 50% of that business' bonus pool (subject to a cap as discussed below).
+The cash bonus payable to business unit managers is up to 50% of that business' bonus pool (subject to a cap as discussed below).
 The bonus pool is calculated by applying the following two - step formula to each business unit or business group, as the case may be: